taylorific/chef-training/slides.md

 - Easier to see when there are problems with Chef itself
 - Can change core assumptions of the tool with a small amount of code, when needed
-- Facebook has open sourced a lot of reusable, high-quality code that they keep updated
+- Meta/Facebook has open sourced a lot of reusable, high-quality code that they keep updated

 ---
 hideInToc: true